KStew1017/Choose-Your-Own-Adventure-Game/README.md

 # Choose Your Own Adventure

-This game takes place in the fantasy world of Iomore.
+This is a short text based game that takes place in the fantasy world of Iomore.

 ![World map of Iomore](https://github.com/KStew1017/Choose-Your-Own-Adventure-Game/blob/main/Iomore4K.jpg)